mattcossins-arm/Arm-Developer-Labs-Staging/Research/PhD/Haskell-Compiler-Windows-on-Arm.md

 ---
+title: "Adding Windows on Arm Support to the Glasgow Haskell Compiler (GHC)"
 subjects:
     - "Migration to Arm"
     - "Performance and Architecture"
 ---

-# Adding Windows on Arm Support to the Glasgow Haskell Compiler (GHC)
 ![learn_on_arm](../../images/Learn_on_Arm_banner.png)